Abdominal exercise: Abdominal exercises

 Moving forward, another exercise people can begin doing is to lie on their back and putting their feet at a 45° angle while moving their legs as if they were riding a bicycle.
-In addition, people can lay down with their hands on their side of their body and position a book on their stomach while raising their stomach up and down to feel the burn in their core.
-People may also lay down and position their feet at a 45° angle and lift them straight and bend them back down to the 45° angle then repeat.
+In addition, people can lie down with their hands on their side of their body and position a book on their stomach while raising their stomach up and down to feel the burn in their core.
+People may also lie down and position their feet at a 45° angle and lift them straight and bend them back down to the 45° angle then repeat.
 Once people have completed those they can stand straight with both of their arms opened and straight and bend down to the left then to the right by using one hand at a time.
 While standing people can also stand straight and position their hands on their hips and rotate their bodies from right to left and vice versa while bending forward and backward.
 Another way someone can work on their abdominals is by sitting on top of their legs in a bed while bending their chest forward until it touches the bed then coming back up to their normal position.
 Also, people can sit down on a bed with their legs straight and they will lie back and come back up without using their hands.
 While using a chair they can place their arms on the side of a chair and with their legs backward they will push down until their abdominal touches the chair.
-Finally, people can lay down with their feet straight and raise their legs to a right angle and then back down.
+Finally, people can lie down with their feet straight and raise their legs to a right angle and then back down.
 For a better visual understanding, all these exercises were obtained from an Abdominal Exercise Journal.